kevinstadler/cultevo/README.md

 A nice HTML documentation is available at https://rawgit.com/kevinstadler/mantel/master/doc/index.html

 See [mantel.file()](https://rawgit.com/kevinstadler/mantel/master/doc/mantel.file.html) for straightforward computation of Mantel tests from an input file.
-While the command is customisable, it generally helps if the column order of your `.csv` files list the meaning specifications *before* the corresponding strings.
+While the command is highly customisable, if you don't want to mess about with all its parameters it is simplest if you have tab-separated `.csv` files with the strings in the first column, followed by meaning specifications in the remaining columns.

 ## Links

 * [A guide to the Mantel test for linguists](http://www.jonwcarr.net/blog/2014/9/19/a-guide-to-the-mantel-test-for-linguists)
 * [Mantel (1967) The Detection of Disease Clustering and a Generalized Regression Approach](http://cancerres.aacrjournals.org/content/27/2_Part_1/209.short)

+## License

+This project is licensed under the terms of the [MIT license](http://opensource.org/licenses/MIT), Copyright (c) 2014 Kevin Stadler.